 About the Author

-Kristen Moyer, LCPC is a licensed clinical professional counselor with Montgomery County Counseling Center in Maryland.
+Kristen Moyer, LCPC is a licensed clinical professional counselor who previously worked at Montgomery County Counseling Center in Maryland.
 She received her Bachelor’s Degree in Psychology from West Chester University (PA) in 2010 and continued on to earn her Master’s Degree in Professional Clinical Counseling from La Salle University (PA) in 2014.
 In 2017, she began working with children and adolescents who struggle with education and their behavior in a school setting and has since evolved to working with adolescents and young adults in DBT settings.
 Kristen became EMDR trained in June of 2021.
-Kristen is currently accepting EMDR and DBT clients ages 12 and up for online therapy.